Purple Crayon

+The group's current members are:

+Vivek Shah '25, Abigail Sylvor Greenberg '25, Noam Scully '25, Anand Srinivasan '25, Amara Neal '26, Prentiss Patrick-Carter '26, Amit Kamma '26, Mia Cortés Castro '26, Eddie Proffitt '26, Sui Yu '27, Miles Kirkpatrick '27, Campbell Lazar '27, Avery Misner '27, Aaron Parr '28, and Alice Kasdan '28.

 Performances

 The group performs several shows each year on campus, appears at various comedy festivals, performs at (usually local) events and locations, and tours each spring and fall.
 Performances mostly consist of one or two 25-minute Harold sets, though the group often experiments with various styles and forms.

 Among the improvisation, theater, and comedy festivals in which The Purple Crayon has appeared are the National College Comedy Festival at Skidmore College, on and off since its inception in 1990 by 30 Rock producer David Miner; the Bellwether Improv Festival at Ohio State University; Brown University's College Hill Longform Improv Festival; the Slate Comedy Festival at The George Washington University; the Out of the Loop Festival at the WaterTower Theatre in Texas; and the annual Del Close Marathon run by the UCB Theatre in New York City.

 In 2010 and 2011, the Crayon advanced to the finals of the East Coast Regionals of the College Improv Tournament, a national competition hosted by the Chicago Improv Festival, losing to Seriously Bent, Suffolk University's improv troupe, and the Otter Nonsense Players, Middlebury College's improv troupe.